-On March 24, 2016, an independent technical report was filed by a predecessor company and entitled "Technical Report and Mineral Resource Estimate for the Loutre Property" on Sedar (www.sedar.com).
+On March 24, 2016, an independent technical report was filed by a predecessor company and entitled "Technical Report and Mineral Resource Estimate for the Loutre Property" on Sedar at www.sedar.com.
 The report was prepared by B. Turcotte and G. Servelle of InnovExplo Inc. of Val-d'Or, Quebec, and O. Peters of AGP Mining.
-Inc. in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects.
+Inc. in accordance with NI 43-101.